 '''

-java.security.manager=default
+-Djava.security.manager=default

 or

-java.security.manager=""

-java.security.manager=
+-Djava.security.manager=""

+or

+-Djava.security.manager=

 '''

 All these statements have the effect of enabling the default security manager.
-If you do not include the java.security.manager system property in your JVM properties file, then the JVM runs without Java 2 security enabled.
+If you do not include the -Djava.security.manager system property in your JVM properties file, then the JVM runs without Java 2 security enabled.
 If you need to disable Java 2 security for a JVM, comment out this system property.

-java.security.policy
+-Djava.security.policy

 This system property describes the location of additional policy files that you want the security manager to use to determine the security policy for the JVM.
-A default policy file is provided with the JVM in /usr/lpp/java142/J1.4/lib/ security/java.policy, where the java142/J1.4 subdirectory names are the default values when you install the IBM Software Developer Kit for z/OS, Java 2 Technology Edition, Version 1.4.2.
-The default security manager always uses this default policy file to determine the security policy for the JVM, and you can use the java.security.policy system property to specify any additional policy files that you want the security manager to take into account as well as the default policy file.
+A default policy file is provided with the JVM in /usr/lpp/java142/J1.4/lib/ security/java.policy, where java142/J1.4 is your install location for the IBM SDK for z/OS, Java 2 Technology Edition.
+The default security manager always uses this default policy file to determine the security policy for the JVM, and you can use the -Djava.security.policy system property to specify any additional policy files that you want the security manager to take into account as well as the default policy file.

 To enable CICS Java applications and enterprise beans to run successfully when Java 2 security is active, you need to specify, as a minimum, an additional policy file that gives CICS the permissions it needs to run the enterprise beans container, and gives applications the permissions outlined in the Enterprise JavaBeans specification, Version 1.
-If you do not provide these permissions, then the container code may become inaccessible, preventing java.security.policy=/usr/lpp/cicsts/cicsts31/lib/security/dfjejbpl.policy where cicsts31 is your chosen value for the USSDIR installation parameter that you defined when you installed CICS TS.
-"The CICS-supplied enterprise beans policy file, dfjejbpl.policy" on page 335 has more information about dfjejbpl.policy.
+If you do not provide these permissions, then the container code may become inaccessible, preventing CorbaServers from being initialized.
+The CICS -supplied enterprise beans policy file, dfjejbpl.policy, contains the permissions that you need.
+To specify this policy file, include the system property:

+-Djava.security.policy=/usr/lpp/cicsts/cicsts32/lib/security/dfjejbpl.policy where cicsts32 is your chosen value for the USSDIR installation parameter that you defined when you installed CICS TS.
+"The CICS-supplied enterprise beans policy file, dfjejbpl.policy" on page 375 has more information about dfjejbpl.policy.